-In Alabama, like in all states, the general rule is that an Alabama limited liability company's ("LLC’s") money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+In Alabama, like in all states, the general rule is that an Alabama limited liability company's (LLC) money or property cannot be directly taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.

 Example: Larry and LaVerne have formed an Alabama LLC called Mobile Flowers, LLC, to operate their flower shop business in Mobile.
 The business has been quite successful and has $50,000 in its own bank account.
 Unbeknownst to Larry, LaVerne has a gambling problem and owes $100,000 to the Lady Luck Casino.
 The casino sues LaVerne for the money it’s owed and obtains a $100,000 court judgment.
-While the casino can attempt to collect its debt from LaVerne’s personal assets, such as her personal bank accounts and personal property, it cannot take money or property owned by J&J to satisfy Laverne’s personal gambling debts--for example, it cannot get any of the money held in the LLC’s bank account or take any of its property.
+While the casino can attempt to collect its judgment from LaVerne’s personal assets, such as her personal bank accounts and personal property, it cannot take money or property owned by Mobile Flowers, LLC to satisfy Laverne’s personal debts--for example, it cannot get any of the money held in the LLC’s bank account or take any of its property.

-However, there are other steps personal creditors of an LLC owner might try to take to collect against the LLC.
-These include:
+However, there are three other potential steps personal creditors of an LLC owner might try to take to collect against the owner’s LLC interest.

-- obtaining a charging order requiring that the LLC pay the creditor all the money due from the LLC’ to the debtor-owner up to the amount of the judgment
+- obtaining a charging order requiring that the LLC pay the creditor all the money due from the LLC’s payments to the debtor-owner up to the amount of the judgment

-- foreclosing on the debtor-owner’s LLC ownership interest, or
+- foreclosing on the debtor-owner’s economic interest in the LLC, or

-- getting a court to order the LLC dissolved and all its assets sold.
+- getting a court to order the LLC to be dissolved and all its assets sold.

 What About Single-Member Alabama LLCs?

 However, Alabama is not one of these states.
 Alabama's LLC law makes no distinction between multi-member and single-member LLCs.
-Thus it appears that creditors of Alabama SMLLCs are limited to the charging order remedy described above.
+Thus it appears that creditors of Alabama SMLLCs are limited to the charging order and foreclosure remedies described above.

-Nevertheless, it is possible that in some cases the laws of another states might be applied--for example, where an Alabama SMLLC does business or owns property in another state.
-In addition, the protections that state laws provide to SMLLCs can be ignored by the federal bankruptcy courts if the SMLLC owner files for bankruptcy.
+Nevertheless, it is possible that in some cases the laws of these other states would be applied--for example, where an Alabama SMLLC does business or owns property in another state.
+In addition, the protections that state laws provide to SMLLCs may be ignored by the federal bankruptcy courts if the SMLLC owner files for bankruptcy.

 To obtain the fullest limited liability possible in all states and in the event of bankruptcy, an Alabama LLC should have at least two members.
 The second member can be a spouse or relative as long as that person is treated as a legitimate co-owner of the LLC.
-If the additional LLC owner is merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.